 #metoo.
 Sexual Harassment through the Prism of Neoliberalism.

-Please find the eBrochure for download on the right/below (mobile version) in 'Documents' (English, PDF).
+Please find the eBrochure for download on the left/below (mobile version) in ‘Documents’ (English, PDF).

 More than individual men in a position of power ever could do, the #metoo movement successfully revealed the very essence of the structure and functioning of patriarchy and all inequities and antagonisms it underlies, enables, and normalises.

 No to any patriarchalism: the era of the global neoliberal ‘free market’, which is claimed to be the only path and the authentic nature of the human world, clearly tends to put just such infantile and violent representatives of ‘masculinity’ into positions of executive power.Everyone, regardless of gender, is a victim of this type of modern patriarchate.
 How many emotionally and sexually developed adults suffer under the tyranny of such a capricious ‘boss’, political leader, or religious leader?